 In 2017, up to five college-age interns — or FIN'terns — will be based at the Bay Beach Wildlife Sanctuary in Green Bay, the Urban Ecology Center in Milwaukee and Wehr Nature Center in the Milwaukee area.

 Apply for these summer internships by submitting an internship application [PDF], resume and cover letter.
 Be sure to include three references on the application.
 Submit application materials to Theresa Stabo, firstname.lastname@example.org; mailing address: DNR, P.O.
 Box 7921, Madison, WI 53707-7921.

 - Application Deadline: Friday, February 17, 2017.

 - Review position description [PDF] and contact information.

-- Training is scheduled for May 23 – 25, 2016 at the MacKenzie Center in Poynette, about 30 miles north of Madison.
+- Training is scheduled for either May 15 – 18 or May 22 - 24, 2017 (again, depending on final exam schedule) at the MacKenzie Center in Poynette, about 30 miles north of Madison.

 - Several days during the summer are spent with a DNR fisheries field biologist.

 Find out more about the FIN program.